csu-hci-projects/SP26-Team-Methodize/README.txt

-To draw on the whiteboard or sticky notes with controllers, hold either trigger down while hovering over the surface To draw with virtual hands, use one of the marker objects located in the environment (one is on the table and the other is on the whiteboard) to rotate the whiteboard select the green button on the left and slowly push into the top or bottom of the whiteboard
+To draw on the whiteboard or sticky notes with controllers, hold either trigger down while hovering over the surface To draw with virtual hands, use one of the marker objects located in the environment (one is on the table and the other is on the whiteboard) to rotate the whiteboard select the green button on the left and slowly push into the top or bottom of the whiteboard To change brush settings, locate the BoardManager object and in the inspector brush size, smoothing factor and brush color can be set.
+These should apply to the controllers and markers.

+Other Notes
+I apoligize for the rushed submission.
+I did try my best to complete everything, but I encountered some errors that I couldn't fix in time.
+This means the calendar feature and in-game brush settings feature didn't get completed.